trgsatrgsa/Poketwo-Autocatcher/README.md

 - 🌟 Can react to any message by using `$react <messageID>`

 ### Requirements
-Please note that this autocatcher requires NODEJS installed on your system or in any other platform you are trying to run it onto
+Please note that this autocatcher requires NODEJS installed on your system or in any other platform you are trying to run it onto.
+Make sure you have the newest version of nodejs.

 ## Invite Poke Name Bot to make the autocatcher run .
 [Invite Link](https://discord.com/oauth2/authorize?client_id=874910942490677270&permissions=412317379648&scope=applications.commands%20bot)
 ## Alternatively You can invite Sierra too!
 [Invite link](https://discord.com/oauth2/authorize?client_id=696161886734909481&permissions=8&scope=bot%20applications.commands)(but i prefer only use pokename only)

 #### <b>Running the bot</b>
 To start up the bot for the first time, STAR THIS REPO then clone the repo by this link to your local machine or replit (wherever you wish) [click here](https://github.com/AkshatOP/Poketwo-Autocatcher.git)
-Once you have done that hit `npm install` in console.
+Once you have done that hit `npm install` in console then run `npm install discord.js-selfbot-v13@latest` then `npm install discord.js-self express pokehint ocr-space-api-wrapper`

 ## **Specific Channel Support**
 If you want to run the bot so that it catches only in specific channels then Head over to LINE 17 of #index.js and fill the array with channel IDs of those channel you want to catch in.